elcuervo/gerbil/README.md

 Withing the config object you can add two types of callbacks, 'start' and 'finish'.
-This can help you to trigger events after the scenario finished or a nice sand clock when starts.
+This can help you to trigger events after the scenario finished or a nice sand clock when it starts.

 ```javascript
 scenario('configuration', {